This can happen to you if you don’t have healthcare in Spain.

 Somebody recommends a good estate agency and they buy a beautiful property in the Costa Blanca.
 Life is going well.

-Then they keep reading about legal documentation: non-resident tax, the padron, the Spanish residency, healthcare.
+Then they keep reading about legal documentation: non-resident tax, the padron, the Spanish residency, healthcare in Spain.

 The amount of contradictions on the Internet are overwhelming.
 They are aware of it.
 But no it’s not a problem.
 Life is going well.

 A completely anonymous person on a Facebook Group (who seemed to be their best friend ever) tells Mr and Mrs Hola that healthcare in Spain is free.